alantech/iasql/engine/README.md

 #### Modules

 Modules tests are inside `test/modules/` directory.
-Modules tests run in parallel and the use an specific account for the module to avoid rate limits per account.
+Modules tests run in parallel with each other but sequentially within each module file and each use a specific account per module to avoid rate limits per account.
 To add a new test:

 - Create the test file inside `test/modules`.
 The current pattern to name the file is `aws-<aws-service>-integration`.
 - Create a new AWS account under the `iasql` organization: